svg-utils/svgo-ll/docs/plugins/cleanupAttributes.md

 Any class names in the `class` attribute which are not referenced by a style selector are removed.
 If all class names are removed, the class attribute is removed.

 Class attributes are not changed if the document has attribute selectors on the `class` attribute.

+### `transform`, `gradientTransform`, and `patternTransform`

+Transform attributes are put into a standardized format.
+Any identity transforms are removed.